michhar/azureml-keras-yolov3-custom/README.md

 ## Some issues to know

 1. Default anchors can be used.
-If you use your own anchors, probably some changes are needed (using `model_data/yolo_tiny_anchors.txt`).
+If you use your own anchors, probably some changes are needed - the training script now calculates these automatically for you.

 2. The inference result is not totally the same as Darknet but the difference is small.

 3. The speed is slower than Darknet.
-Replacing PIL with opencv may help a little.
+Replacing PIL with OpenCV may help a little.

 4. Always load pretrained weights and freeze layers in the first stage of training.
 Or try Darknet training.
 It's OK if there is a mismatch warning.